Drill: Impact drills

 Also known as impact wrenches, is a form of drill that incorporates a hammer motion along with the rotating motion of a conventional drill.
 The hammering aspect of the impact drill occurs when the power of the motor cannot turn the bolt it will begin exerting bursts of force to "hammer" the bolt in the desired direction.
-These drills are commonly used to secure long bolts or screws into wood, metal, and concrete, as well as loosening ceased or over torqued bolts.
+These drills are commonly used to secure long bolts or screws into wood, metal, and concrete, as well as loosening seized or over-tightened bolts.
 Impact drills come in two major types, pneumatic and electric, and vary in size depending on application.
 Electric impact drills are most often found cordless and are widely used in construction, automobile repair, and fabrication.
 These electric drills are preferred over the pneumatic driven because of their maneuverability and ease of use.
 Pneumatic impact drills rely on air and have to remain connected to an air source to maintain power.
-The chuck on impact drills is different than the conventional handheld power drill.
+The chuck on impact drills is different from the conventional handheld power drill.
 The chuck acts more as a collet with a hexagonal shape in which the bits and drivers lock into.
 Impact drivers can also be used to bore holes like a standard pistol grip drill, but this requires a special bit that will lock into the hexagonal collet.
 The design of the impact drills are almost identical to modern pistol grip power drills with only one major difference.
 Impact drills have a shorter, skinnier, stubby receiver where the collet is located compared to the larger tapered chuck on a conventional drill.
 This allows the user to fit in smaller places that a normal drill would not.
 Impact drills are not great in regards to torque and speed control.
 Most handheld drills have a variable speed option, whereas most impact drills have a fixed torque and speed.
 Impact drills are not designed for precision work due to this lack of adjustability.